ignite/cli/.gitpod/readme.md

 📕 **[Starport Documentation](https://docs.starport.network)**: Explore the features of Starport.

-📚 [Cosmos SDK Documentation](https://docs.cosmos.network): learn more about the framework.
+📚 [Cosmos SDK Documentation](https://docs.cosmos.network): Learn about the framework for building application-specific blockchains.

 ⭐️ [Starport on Github](https://github.com/tendermint/starport): submit an issue or contribute to the source code.